sambittarai/Tumor-segmentation-from-PET-CT-followed-by-clinical-parameter-estimation/README.md

 The overall framework has two primary modules: [1] Tumor segmentation from PET/CT using segmentation prior; [2] Clinical parameter estimation (Regression and Classification) from multi-channel PET/CT projections.

 ## Directories
-[1] Original_Data: This repository contains the original autoPET data.
+[1] autoPET_Data: This repository contains the original autoPET data.
 The directory contains a list of patient which then includes a list of scan dates for each of the patient.
 The directory structure looks like this:
    - Patient_ID
       - Scan_Date
          - CT.nii.gz (Original CT scan)